Pearson-Advance/edx-platform/docs/decisions/0005-lti-provider-1.3-spec-support.rst

       PROBLEM_WEIGHTED_SCORE_CHANGED for a description of the signal.
       """

-While handling the score change, first it will get all assignments related to the course_key, usage_key received from the signal, and increment each one version_number by 1, this version number is used to avoid race conditions while sending score updates:
+While handling the score change, first it will get all the assignments related to the course_key and usage_key received from the signal, and increment each one version_number by 1, this version number is used to avoid race conditions while sending score updates: